 That’s partly down to the psychology of colours.
 Colours become associated with certain ideas or perceptions.
 Green means nature, blue means calmness, and so on.

-But given there’s over 18 decillion colours to choose from, it’s also important to be able to specify the exact brand colours you’ve chosen.
+But given there are over 18 decillion colours to choose from, it’s also important to be able to specify the exact brand colours you’ve chosen.
 You want your brand colours to be used consistently.

-Which colour systems you use depends on whether the colours will appear on screen, or they’ll be printed on physical objects.
+This article will focus on where and when marketers are most likely to use different colour systems.
+The main difference depends on whether the colours appear on screen, or are printed on physical objects.

 Screen focussed colour systems make colours out of light.
 They use an additive approach to mixing colours.
 So if you start with no colour, that’s black.
 And as you add colours, you move towards white.

 Physical focussed colour systems make colours from pigments – inks, paints, dyes and so on.
 They’re subtractive.
-All the colour together make black, and you remove colours to move towards white.
+All the colours together make black, and you remove colours to move towards white.

 The 5 colour systems we’ll cover are :-

 RGB stands for Red-Green-Blue.
-It’s the most common system used to identify colours on screens.
-So, when you need to identify colours using computers, TVs or electronics, for example.
+It’s the most common system used to identify colours on screens. i.e. on computers, TVs or electronics and so on.

-It specifies a colour by giving a score to how much Red, Green and Blue it contains.
+It specifies a colour by giving a score to how much Red, Green and Blue it has.
 Scores go from 0 (none of that colour) to 255 (the maximum amount of that colour).
-You identify your specific colour by its 3 colour score.
-Our Ruby Red brand colour is Red 163, Green 22, Blue 33 (R163, G22, B33), for example.
+You identify specific colours by their 3 colour score.
+For example, our Ruby Red brand colour is Red 163, Green 22, Blue 33 (R163, G22, B33).

 (As an aside, Green (not a primary colour) is used rather than Yellow (a primary colour) because of the colour properties of light.
 White light is made up of Red, Green and Blue.
 That’s why it’s RGB and not RYB).